 Creating a clean and healthy environment is essential for some places like healthcare facilities and corporate offices; therefore, terrazzo flooring can eliminate any underlying issues commonly found with most floors.

 The construction industry is focusing on selecting building materials that are both economical and eco-friendly.
-Terrazzo is one of the many sustainable building materials that an architect can use today with sustainable features such as its recycled content, reduced carbon emissions through the distribution of locally-sourced materials and other positive environmental impacts.
+Terrazzo is one of the many sustainable building materials that an architect can use today with sustainable features such as its recycled content, reduced carbon emissions through the distribution of locally sourced materials, and other positive environmental impacts.

 Many of terrazzo’s components support the “green movement”.
 Architects can choose between post-consumer and post-industrial recycled aggregates.
-They can also find epoxy-based products that contain low levels of VOC content and use a good amount of rapidly renewable materials.
+They can also find epoxy-based products that contain zero levels of VOC content and use a good amount of rapidly renewable materials.
 Divider strips can be recycled and reused for terrazzo products.
 And many terrazzo contractors recommend a water-based sealer.
-All these factors help create a flooring surface that is low maintenance, high in durability and aesthetically appealing while meeting sustainable design standards.
+All these factors help create a flooring surface that is low maintenance, high in durability, and aesthetically appealing while meeting sustainable design standards.

 Terrazzo can help projects obtain LEED accreditation from the U.S. Green Building Council for the use of recycled content and use of materials within 500 miles of a project’s location.